SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - [Cold-start Active Learning through Self-supervised Language Modeling [2020]](https://arxiv.org/pdf/2010.09535.pdf)
 - [On Initial Pools for Deep Active Learning [2020, NeurIPS Preregistration Workshop]](http://proceedings.mlr.press/v148/chandra21a/chandra21a.pdf)

+Unsupervised Selection:
+- Cold Start Active Learning Strategies in the Context of Imbalanced Classification [2022]: Use clustering scores to select.

 ## Stop criteria

 When to stop the active learning process is important.